Position Announcement: Executive Director

 - Demonstrated computer skills including MS Office and spreadsheets.

 - Valid driver’s license and insured, personal vehicle.

-- Familiarity with the Skagit Watershed or salmon recovery or watershed conservation efforts in Washington State.
+- Familiarity with the Skagit Watershed and salmon recovery efforts in WA State.

 How to Apply

-Send a resume, a letter of interest and 3 professional references that demonstrate your ability to meet or exceed the job qualifications by e-mail (please confirm receipt) to firstname.lastname@example.org Questions may be addressed via email as well.
+Send a resume, a letter of interest and three professional references that demonstrate your ability to meet or exceed the minimum qualifications by e-mail (please confirm receipt) to firstname.lastname@example.org